 As we traversed the city in search of the best restaurants in Athens, it seemed as if the Acropolis was always behind our shoulders or in the corner of our eyes.
 Its mere presence provided a constant reminder of the city’s epic history as well as numerous photo opportunities.

-However, except when we actually made our inevitable trek up the hill to experience the Parthenon in person, we never felt closer to the Acropolis than when we stayed at the Herodion Hotel Athens.
+However, except when we actually made our inevitable trek up the hill to experience the Parthenon in person, we never felt closer to the Acropolis than when we stayed in historical Athens at the Herodion Hotel Athens.
 How could we?
 This Athens hotel is literally a hop, skip and a jump from Athens’ epic contribution to western history.

 Herodion Hotel Review